SSS-Says-Snek/personal-website/src/lib/posts/the-process-of-making-my-portfolio-website.md

 }
 ```

-Basically, whenever someone's trying to reach the `/blog/` page, which is where all the blogposts are shown, sveltekit fetches all the posts with `/api/posts` (line 3).
+Basically, whenever someone's trying to reach the `/blog/` page, which is where all the blogposts are shown, sveltekit fetches all the posts with `/api/posts` (line 4).
 Note that this happens on the server side only,
 as indicated by the filename being `+page.server.ts`.

 &nbsp;

-Then, it is made available to the component by way of the `data` prop (line 4), which then is used by the component with a loop (line 8) that renders all the blog summaries appropriately.
+Then, it is made available to the component by way of the `data` prop in `+page.svelte` (line 4), which then is used by the component with a loop (line 8) that renders all the blog summaries appropriately.

 &nbsp;